w3c/wai-curricula/content/index.md

 This resource includes modules that cover accessibility foundations that apply broadly to everyone in <abbr title="Information Technology">IT</abbr>, and modules that cover specific skills for developing, designing, and authoring accessible digital content.

-The foundation, developer, and designer modules are available now.
-The author modules will be available later.

 ### Curricula Modules

 <table class="dense" style="width: 100%; margin-bottom: -1px;" role="presentation">